Bottom Line Up Front

 Credit reports are meant to be an accurate summary of your borrowing and repayment history.
 But sometimes, mistakes are made.
 Considering how important your credit is, even a little detail on your report may have a big impact.
 Take charge of your report by knowing where errors commonly appear, why they appear and what to do about them.

-Get your free credit report - You're entitled, under law, to a free copy of your credit report once every 12 months from each of the major credit bureaus (Experian, Equifax and TransUnion).
-To access your report, go to www.annualcreditreport.com.
+You’re entitled, under federal law, to free copies of your credit report.
+You can request a free credit report once every 12 months from each of the major credit bureaus (Experian®, Equifax® and TransUnion®).
+To access your report, go to annualcreditreport.com.

 Common Credit Errors

-Outdated or inaccurate personal information can range from a typo in your street address to a complete identity mix-up with someone else.
-Whatever the case, double-check your personal information to be sure it's completely accurate for all three credit bureaus, as they all pull from their own databases.
+- Identity information is inaccurate.
+Mistakes can range from a typo in your address to a complete identity mix-up with somebody who shares a similar name.
+Always double-check your personal info to be sure it’s completely accurate.

-This error can happen when incorrect information is supplied to the credit bureau or the information is processed incorrectly by the bureau.
+- Account details are inaccurate.
+Sometimes, a lender gives a credit bureau wrong information, or the information gets processed incorrectly by the bureau.
 Be sure that your accounts are labeled correctly and appear as the types of accounts that they are.
-For example, if you closed an account, make sure it's reported as closed.
-Similarly, make sure an account is labeled as "personal" if it's your account and "business" if it's for your company.
+For example, if you closed an account, make sure it’s reported as closed.

 What to Do About Credit Errors